The Only Exercise Equipment Anyone Needs

 I’ve found that weighted Hands can get you back on track a lot faster than a lot of conventional exercises.

-I received my Weighted Hands and I really like them.
+I received my Weighted Hands, and I like them.

 You’ve managed to eliminate the design flaws in the old school Heavyhands.

-I have been using these for about a decade and change.
+I have been using these for a decade.

 I now have your product offshore as well as home.